Private firms, public industries

 Like Federal lands, every industry is a public trust that requires active stewardship.
 Read this wonderful piece by Phillip Longman about the railroad industry, describing a history in which the state stepped up to its obligation, and then stepped down, with catastrophic results. (ht David Roberts)

 It is not enough for the state merely to counter monopoly — although the state should, must, aggressively counter monopoly.
 As Sanjukta Paul has emphasized, "economic coordination of one kind or another is inevitable", because it is necessary.
-Absent an affirmative alternative structure, the emergence of one or a few dominant firms is simultaneously what antitrust law mans to prevent, and yet the only path to orderly efficiency antitrust law leaves available, because collusion between firms is unlawful but coordination within firms is normal.
+Absent an affirmative alternative structure, the emergence of one or a few dominant firms is simultaneously what antitrust law means to prevent, and yet the only path to orderly efficiency antitrust law leaves available, because collusion between firms is unlawful but coordination within firms is normal.
 "Break 'em up" is only the beginning of the state's role.
 The state must provide rules of a game under which firms can, and must, stay broken up, with each firm succeeding or failing on its merits while the industry as a whole thrives and delivers for the public.

 Industrial policy is all the rage these days and it should be.
 Forty years we wandered in a desert of delusion.
 We pretended we could have no policy and "the market" would choose for us the best and most optimal path.
 We are learning the hard way that what we do not manage we in fact concede to others who do.